logo for balloon-decoration-guide.com

 Also consider manual pumps that are operated with foot pedals.
 This takes a lot of working out of the cranking and pumping motion that can wear out your arms, hands, and wrists.
 On the other hand, foot pump machines are cumbersome and take up more room.

-Electric Balloon Pump "Cool Aire II" If you inflate large batches of balloons, you may want to look into getting an electric pump.
-Most electric balloon pumps are small and easy to transport.
+If you inflate large batches of balloons, you may want to look into getting an electric pump.
+Most inflators are small and easy to transport.
 Some even come in fashionable colors making them more festive for the event.

 Many electric balloon inflators come with warranties, so if you are concerned about investing a few hundred dollars in the machine, you can rest assured you will have manufacturer support for a year or two.